wisniewskikr/java-springboot/springboot-thymeleaf-page-docker/README.md

 The goal of this project is to present how to run simple "Hello World" Java Spring Boot application with template Thymeleaf using Docker tool.

 ##### Details
+Details:
-Example application consists of one page with displays text: "Hello World".
+* Example application will display on browser simple page with text: "Hello World";
+* Example application will be builded and started by Docker tool.
+More information about this tool you can find here: https://docs.google.com/document/d/1tKdfZIrNhTNWjlWcqUkg4lteI91EhBvaj6VDrhpnCnk/edit?usp=sharing

 PRECONDITIONS